5 areas to avoid in Berlin if you want to live there

 Angelina

-One of the exciting things about moving to Berlin is the sheer number of neighbourhoods in Berlin.
-But just like any big capital city, crime rates in Berlin are fairly high.
+There is an abundance of neighbourhoods in Berlin to choose from.
+But just like any big capital city, crime rates in Berlin can be pretty high.

-But should you be really worried about your safety in Berlin?
+But should you worry about your safety when finding a place to live in Berlin?
 And what should you watch out for?
 In this article, we'll answer these critical questions.
 And before you get down to the search for Berlin houses for rent, let’s explore which areas in Berlin to avoid living in.
-We'll also share some tips and important numbers for your personal protection.
+We'll even share tips and important numbers to help you stay safe.

 Is Berlin safe to live in?